 - August 31, 2020 in the case of a plan whose last fiscal year ended in December 2019.

-The Ontario pension regulator, the Financial Services Regulatory Authority (“FSRA”), has issued a number of statements in response to the COVID-19 crisis.
+The Ontario pension regulator, the Financial Services Regulatory Authority of Ontario (“FSRA”), has issued a number of statements in response to the COVID-19 crisis.
 FSRA reminds stakeholders that it expects plan sponsors and administrators to focus on managing risks while meeting obligations to: pay benefits; make and remit contributions; file required filings, or advise FSRA immediately where an extension is needed; and provide member communications in a timely manner or advise FSRA immediately if the applicable statutory requirement cannot be met.

 Effective June 18, 2020, as a result of the Amending Regulations, a number of regulatory filing deadlines have been extended.
 These include:

-- Extension of the deadline for filing of financial statements from 6 months after the plan fiscal year end to December 31, 2020, if the statements are due on or after June 18, 2020 and before December 31, 2020.
+- Extension of the deadline for filing of financial statements from six months after the plan fiscal year end to December 31, 2020, if the statements are due on or after June 18, 2020 and before December 31, 2020.

-Effective June 18, 2020, as a result of the Amending Regulations, the deadline for issuing member annual statements and former and retired member biennial statements has been extended from 6 months after the plan fiscal year end to December 31, 2020, if such statements are due on or after June 18, 2020 and before December 31, 2020.
+Effective June 18, 2020, as a result of the Amending Regulations, the deadline for issuing member annual statements and former and retired member biennial statements has been extended from six months after the plan fiscal year end to December 31, 2020, if such statements are due on or after June 18, 2020 and before December 31, 2020.
 FSRA must be notified in advance of the delay.